RedisInsight/Tutorials/src/redis_stack/redis_for_time_series.md

 TS.CREATE bike_sales_5 DUPLICATE_POLICY SUM LABELS region west compacted no
 ```

-In the above query, we make the shop id (1,2,3,4,5) a part of the time series name.
-You might also notice
-the `DUPLICATE_POLICY SUM` argument; this describes what should be done when two events in the same time series share
+Notice the `DUPLICATE_POLICY SUM` arguments; these describe how Redis should behave when two events in the same store and region have
-the same timestamp: In this case, it would mean that two sales happened at exactly the same time, so the resulting value
+the same timestamp.
+In this case, two sales that happen at exactly the same time in a particular store and region are added together.
-should be a sum of the two sales amounts.

-Since the metrics are collected with a millisecond timestamp, we can compact our time series into sales per hour:
+Time series data is collected using millisecond timestamps.
+You can compact time series data and make it available in various sized aggregations.
+Here's an example of aggregating data by day:

 ```redis Time series compaction
 TS.CREATE bike_sales_1_per_day LABELS region east compacted yes